Graduate Certificate in Online Teaching and Learning

 What Can You Do With This Credential?

-This certificate provides you, as a BC teacher, with the ability to achieve an additional 15 credits above your baccalaureate credential.
-To qualify for an additional salary level (the 5+ category), the provincial Teacher Qualification Service (TQS) requires teachers to take a minimum of 30 credits of senior level and/or graduate courses.
-This is now provincially mandated across BC.
+With this certificate, you as a BC teacher gain the ability to achieve an additional 15 credits above your baccalaureate credential.
+To qualify for an additional salary level (the 5+ category), the provincial Teacher Qualification Service (TQS) requires that you take a minimum of 30 credits of senior-level and/or graduate courses.
+This is mandated across BC.

-If you plan to complete a credential through TRU-OL, please complete and send a Program Admission Form with your application.
+If you plan to complete a credential through Open Learning, please fill in a Program Admission Form and email, fax or mail it to OL Admissions, along with your application.

 - A Bachelor of Education

-- A bachelor’s degree in another discipline with teaching qualifications or experience
+- A bachelor’s degree in another discipline, along with teaching qualifications or experience

 - The permission of the Academic Director or designate